Neo2701-saint/AWS-reStart-Journey-Cloud-Computing/README.md

 # __**Greetings!
 NEO SELEPE Here:)**__

 This is an introduction to who Neo is and what she is capable of, starting with her first journey through technology, moving into Cloud Practitioning.
 I went from knowing nothing about cloud computing to being able to use it confidently.
 I'm excited to share that I've learned how to set up a virtual server in the cloud and configure it to meet specific business needs.
-I've also gained experience using cloud-based storage services, such as
+I've also gained experience using cloud-based storage services, such as;

 ---